 How to plan your content out

 No matter how big or small you are as a financial business, your content marketing mix must be balanced.
 A well-structured, accessible article will do far better than a short slab of text with zero headings or pointers for the reader.
-Beyond this, knowing your purpose behind each piece is critical.
-In order to compile all of this together, action the following steps when you’re ready to get planning:
+Beyond this, knowing the purpose behind each piece is critical.
+In order to compile all of this together, take the following steps when you’re ready to get planning:

 - Research: This field is all about answering the biggest and most common questions.
 Explore what people are asking online and use your editorial calendar as a means to answer each of them.
 A great way to do this is by using KeywordTool.io to check out what the top questions are.
-Beyond this, though, have a look at Reddit, Quora, Medium and social media to see what people are talking about.
+Beyond this, though, have a look at Reddit, Quora, Medium, and social media to see what people are talking about.
 How can you tap into these conversations and make a mark?

 - Map out: Once you know why you’re creating content and for whom, establish a regular schedule that’s unique.
 This should be a clear roadmap of your objectives and actions, so you know what you can expect.
-Tick off items as you progress and analyse your success with each of them.
+Tick off items as you progress and analyze your success with each of them.

 - Newsjack: Remember that the financial industry is highly reactive.
 There’s always a lot of news going on within it and lots of political opinions floating around.
 Tap into these by monitoring news publications and online conversations, and make use of when these discussions are trending.
 Note key dates down in a calendar that you know you’ll be able to create content around – this is a great way to stay relevant.

-- Create: As a be all and end all, your content needs to be clear.
+- Create: As a be-all and end-all, your content needs to be clear.
 If the reader can’t actually pinpoint what they were told by the end of it, or can’t identify your main message, then there’s a problem.
 When you sit down to craft any form of content, keep the purpose and audience in mind.
 When you’re done, reassess it to see if it’s unique enough.
 Remember, the aim for businesses in this industry is to be different.

 - Promote: One of the biggest misunderstandings from businesses of all industries publishing content, is that it will instantly receive engagement.
 Incorrect.
 Do the hard yards into getting your work seen and you’ll reap the benefits of higher interaction and conversions.
 Don’t expect miracles by sitting stagnant.